richardhenyash/perkulater/README.md

 [Teko](https://fonts.google.com/specimen/Teko) looks modern and, attractive and chunky and fits well with the overall theme of the site.
 * font-family: "Teko", sans-serif;

-[Titillium Web](https://fonts.google.com/specimen/Titillium+Web) has been chosen as the title font for headings and sub headings.
+[Titillium Web](https://fonts.google.com/specimen/Titillium+Web) has been chosen as the title font for headings.
 [Titillium Web](https://fonts.google.com/specimen/Titillium+Web) has a simple, clear, chunky look and pairs well with the logo font.
 [Titillium Web](https://fonts.google.com/specimen/Titillium+Web) is also available in a good selection of weights.
 * font-family: "Tittilium Web", sans-serif;